cegme/MADden/demo_script_cikm2012.md

 to drive the Viterbi inference.
 SQL is inherently parallel due to the set operation over relations.

-crf_test_data function is used to load the testing data into the database. crf_train_fgen function will generates all features for testing data. vcrf_label function is to calculate the top1 label sequence and the corresponding conditional probability.
+crf_test_data function is used to load the testing data into the database.
+The test data is 100K sentences also from the CoNL data set. crf_train_fgen function will generates all features for testing data.
+We use the same feature set that we trained the model on. vcrf_label function is to calculate the top1 label sequence and the corresponding conditional probability.

     select crf_test_data('/home/gpadmin/demo/crf/crf_test_data/testingdataset');